Letter from the General Manager

 Foreign crew are defined as key workers and when they enter or leave a ship at a Norwegian port, must travel straight to the planned destination and minimize close/physical contact with others.
 The travel must be in an infection control-responsible manner, according to guidelines from the Directorate of Health.

 b) 72 hrs after arrival in Norway for crew embarking a vessel

 Offsigners and onsigners

-Crew change is permitted in Norway and basically the same regulations apply as before Covid-19 outbreak.
-For some offsigning crew and nationalities under ILO 108/185 convention (mainly Filipinos, Russians and Indians), transit flight via Amsterdam from Norway without Schengen visa can be accepted by Immigration.
+Crew change is permitted in Norway and basically the same immigration regulations apply as before Covid-19 outbreak.
+For some offsigning crew and nationalities under ILO 108/185 convention (mainly Filipinos, Russians and Indians), transit flight via Amsterdam from Norway without a Schengen visa can be accepted by Immigration.
 Crew still under quarantine are allowed to travel directly between ship and airport and may also use domestic transit flights.
-Crew are also allowed to stay in hotel close to terminal or airport in case they have to wait for vessel or flight.
-In principle they can stay in a hotel for several days (no formal limit), but immigration will as a rule require a confirmed flight (even if it is subject to cancelling or change).
+Crew are also allowed to stay in a hotel close to the terminal or airport in case they have to wait for vessel or flight.
+In principle they can stay in a hotel for several days (no formal limit), but immigration will as a rule require a confirmed flight (even if it is subject to cancellation or change).
 Immigration and crew change regulations might be subject to local variations.
 It is therefore always recommended to check with the agent for each scheduled crew change.

 Crew must travel directly to the destination with limited stops and minimize close/physical contact with others.
 The travel must be in an infection control-responsible manner, according to guidelines from the Directorate of Health.
 If accommodation is required, hotels following the quarantine regime, or defined as a quarantine hotel by a local medical officer, is the only option.
 Vessels need to confirm that the offsigning crew are symptom free and have no airway infections and must have knowledge of the crew’s whereabouts for the last ten days.
 This is done by issuing a MDOH and reporting via SafeSeaNet (pilot order).

 Crew with symptoms or airway infections will be isolated as soon as possible.
 Public healthcare and police must be notified before leaving the ship.
 Contact your agent as early as possible.